5 Turtle Graphics

 Sample Stars

-Starting with turtle_init(), use your function to create a star with 10 rays, each of length 20 units.
+Among the test for your function, include one that creates a star with 10 rays, each of length 20 units.
 The lines should be red and dashed.
 I’ll leave the thickness up to you.

-3. Make a new star function turtle_rstar() in which the lengths of the rays are not determined by the user but instead vary randomly from 5 to 25 units, as in Figure 5.18:
+3. Modify the function from the previous exerise to make a new star-function called turtle_rstar(), in which the lengths of the rays are not determined by the user but instead vary randomly from 5 to 25 units, as in Figure 5.19:

 A star with rays of random lengths.

-There is no longer a legnth parameter, but the names and default-values for the other parameters should be the same as in the previous exercise.
-Starting from turtle_init(50,50) make a random star with 20 rays and a line-thickness of 3.
-Other parameters should be left at their default-values.
+There is no longer a length parameter, but the names and default-values for the other parameters should be the same as in the previous exercise.
+Among the tests of the function, include one that makes a random star with 20 rays and a line-thickness of 3.
+(Other parameters should be left at their default-values.)

-Hint: You’ll probably use a loop to draw each ray of the star.
+Hint: You’ll use a loop to draw the rays of the star.
 As you go through the loop, get a random ray-length using the runif() function:

 randomLength <- runif(1, min = 5, max = 25)